MattElek/Clock-Pi/README.md

 # Clock-Pi

 A Raspberry Pi, E Ink Display and an Arduino.

+## THIS PROJECT IS NO LONGER BEING MANTAINED

 This project was born out of the need to get up in the morning.
 I need something loud, so my first thought was to play an audio file from a [Raspberry Pi](https://www.raspberrypi.org).
 I also had a [Papirus E Ink Display](https://www.pi-supply.com/product/papirus-epaper-eink-screen-hat-for-raspberry-pi/) lying around, and I went from there.
 This is the first project I have put on GitHub so constructive criticism is welcome.